 15) How do I audition?

 Most of the shows at the Hudson are independently produced.
-Casting notices are typically posted 8-10 weeks before a show opens in many of the usual casting outlets such as Backstage West, LA Casting, Now Casting and on Breakdown Services.
-We do not have an in house casting department.
+Casting notices are typically posted 10-12 weeks before a show opens on the usual casting sites such as LA Casting, Now Casting and Breakdown Services.
+We do not have an in-house casting department.
 Please do not submit audition materials directly to the theatre.

 16) What classes can I take at the Hudson?